bubbletroubles/PowerStig/Document.md

 New-StigCheckList -DscResult $DscResults -XccdfPath $XccdfPath -OutputPath $outputPath
 ```

-If you have any feedback on how this shold or could work, please open a issue and share your ideas.
+If you have any feedback on how this should or could work, please open a issue and share your ideas.